Curriculum at Mother Caroline Academy

 Because learning takes place both inside the individual classrooms and across their subjects and grades, students also take part in programs that bring together multiple grade levels to share their learning.
 Annually, students participate in field trips that supplement the classroom curriculum in multiple subjects and develop projects for a whole school Science Fair, as well as an end of year Art Show and Talent Show.

-The STE(A)M at Mother Caroline Academy comes in many forms, from the classroom and our after-school activities to events with families and the greater community.
+Science, Technology, Engineering, Art and Math (STEAM) at Mother Caroline Academy comes in many forms, from the classroom and our after-school activities to events with families and the greater community.
 In a multidisciplinary unit on pandemics, students can be found diving into the history of the yellow fever epidemic of 1793 and determining what modern-day technology and knowledge they would bring back to Philadelphia to stem an outbreak; or designing kinetic sculptures to create perspective and tell a visual tale to their audience.
-On a Saturday afternoon, members of the afterschool STEM program busily work in the art room to design a 9-hole miniature golf course from recycled materials for a school event honoring a longtime board member.
-Whatever the format or the environment, STEM learning at Mother Caroline draws upon students’ critical thinking skills and their ability to bridge art, history, and other subjects in the design and discovery processes.
+On a Saturday afternoon, members of the afterschool STEAM program busily work in the art room to design a 9-hole miniature golf course from recycled materials for a school event honoring a longtime board member.
+Whatever the format or the environment, STEAM learning at Mother Caroline draws upon students’ critical thinking skills and their ability to bridge art, history, and other subjects in the design and discovery processes.